 We invite all companies who share our concern about the Citizens United decision—from Mom and Pop stores to the largest multi-nationals—to join in signing the statement.
-Learn more about what a constitutional amendment might look like, and explore the exciting work underway at the national, state, and local level with our partner, Free Speech for People, a national non-partisan campaign working to restore democracy.
+Learn more about what a constitutional amendment might look like, and explore the exciting work underway at the national, state, and local level with our Organizational Members, Free Speech for People, a national non-partisan campaign working to restore democracy.

 Read the full list of signatories to date.